 Our History subject leader is Mrs Joanna Richardson

-In KS1 and KS2 History lessons are planned and sequenced so that new knowledge and skills build on what has been taught before, ensuring that there is chronology in History and enabling children to communicate their knowledge fluently with a mastery of knowledge and understanding of people, events and contexts.
-Each topic in KS1 and KS2 begins with an enquiry question such as ‘How did early man survive and adapt from The Stone Age to The Iron Age?’ followed by a sequence of lessons focussing on historical vocabulary, concepts and knowledge, enabling children to develop answers to the overall enquiry questions by the end of each unit.
-Children communicate their ideas in a variety of ways and make cross curricular links with subjects such as art, PSHCE, geography and English through reading and comprehension activities.
+In KS1 and KS2 History lessons are planned and sequenced so that new knowledge and skills build on what has been taught before.
+Our youngest children start learning about chronology from the present day and work back in time, learning about events within living memory to those beyond living memory.
+In KS2, British history is taught in chronological order, starting with The Stone Age.
+This enables pupils develop a chronological narrative and make comparisons between different time periods.
+Each topic in KS1 and KS2 begins with an enquiry question such as ‘How did early man survive and adapt from The Stone Age to The Iron Age?’ followed by a sequence of lessons that contribute towards the overall historical enquiry focus.
+Children are able to communicate their ideas in a variety of ways and make cross-curricular links with subjects such as art, PSHCE, geography and English through ‘Talk for Reading’.

-As a rights respecting school, all children are encouraged to think, reflect, discuss, debate and evaluate historical events in order to support their learning; to think as historians; and to develop their empathy and global citizenship.
-History and its impact on our lives today is often reflected upon within significant events throughout the year, such as Remembrance Day, where all children, including EYFS, take part in Remembrance services at school and at local cenotaphs embedding our school value of respect.
+As a rights respecting school, all children are encouraged to discuss & reflect on historical events in order to support their learning and to develop their empathy and global citizenship.
+History and its impact on our lives today is reflected upon within significant events and assemblies throughout the year, such as Remembrance Day, where all children, including EYFS, take part in Remembrance services at school and at local cenotaphs embedding our school value of respect.

 UNCRC ARTICLE 29: Education should help develop every child’s personality, talents and mental and physical abilities to the full.
 It should develop children’s respect for their own rights and those of others, for their parents, for their own culture and the cultures of others, and for the natural environment.